Covera Covera

 GEICO — competitive Phoenix metro rates

-Progressive — best telematics program for urban AZ
+Progressive — best telematics program

 State Farm — strong in Phoenix suburbs